joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 ## example: keyboard event handling

-Imagine that you're developing a game and you want to use key presses to move your character around.
+Imagine that you're developing a game and you want to use key presses to move a character around.

 ```typescript
 const onKeydown = (event: KeyboardEvent) => {